ZhenbangYou/SysY-Front-End/README.md

 #### Test Case
 You should try different types of initialization lists.
 Typically, an array with no more than 4 dimensions suffices.
 Both variable and constant arrays should be tried.

-Besides arrays, initilizations of scalars (both variables and constants) should also be checked, although the probability of making mistakes here is much lower.
+Besides arrays, initializations of scalars (both variables and constants) should also be checked, although the probability of making mistakes here is much lower.

 ### Step 9 Instruction Reordering
 #### Framework
 It is all about instruction reordering.
 Variable declarations should be moved to the beginning of their corresponding functions, and initializations of global variables should be moved into *main* function, right following the variable declarations.

-To determine the type of instructions (whether being a declarations, an initialization or something else), remove the output of indent and examining the a few letters at the beginning of each instruction is enough.
+To determine the type of instructions (whether being a declaration, an initialization or something else), remove the output of indent and examining the a few letters at the beginning of each instruction is enough.

 ## Acknowledgments
 Thanks to my teachers, classmates, group members and roommates, also teaching assistants.
 Without their help, the design and implementation of this project will surely not be so smooth.